 I left Kununurra in 1989 to continue my apprenticeship as a chef in Perth.

 I have two biological brothers (one deceased), and two step brothers.
 My parents divorced in the late 80’s.
 Both remarried, and my mother lives in Tasmania, while my father lives in Queensland.

 As a young woman I lived a frenzied life of drugs and alcohol.
-Depression and anxiety soon descended and I have battled with both much of my life.
+Depression and anxiety soon descended and I have battled with rebuilding relationships after addiction much of my life.